YevgeniyEngineer/LiDAR-Processing-V2/README.md

 It is recommended to setup GDB dashboard: <https://github.com/cyrus-and/gdb-dashboard>.

-To build a single node in Debug mode:

 By convention, I assigned one node per package, so the node name matches its corresponding package name.
 This was done to simplify the launch scripts and setting up Tasks with VS Code.

 ```bash